-3 units ORGANIZATIONAL COMMUNICATION
+ORGANIZATIONAL COMMUNICATION

 An introduction to the concepts of effective oral and written communication.
-It will enhance communication in building teams and in other organizational settings and addresses important interpersonal exchange issues, such as conflict resolution.
-The student will present the results of their senior project during this class.
+It will enhance communication in building teams and in other organizational settings as well as interpersonal business exchanges.

-3 units SP440XL
+SP440XL 3 units

 SMALL GROUP COMMUNICATION

 An integrated study, from theological and psychological perspectives, of effective small group leadership.
 Students will be equipped to lead small groups and to train others in small group leadership.